Did the recent NHS cyber-attack make you feel a little anxious?

 And it isn’t just cyber-attacks that make your business vulnerable.

-Lax admin arrangements, sloppy housekeeping and a lack of understanding leave your salon or spa business wide open to abuse.
+Lax admin arrangements, sloppy housekeeping and a lack of understanding leave your salon business wide open to abuse.

 Did you know that employees opening email attachments they believe are from trusted sources is one of the biggest ways hackers gain access?